la2050/archive/_projects/2015/las-promise-technology-academy.md

   approach and will allow us to open a dialogue with families about the overall impact of our proposed LA’s Promise Technology Academy.
 'Please identify any partners or collaborators who will work with you on this project.
 How much of the $100,000 grant award will each partner receive?': N/A
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- The Proposed LA’s Promise Technology Academy will cost approximately $150,000 to implement during its pilot year.
-LA's Promise is always actively seeking funding and in-kind donations from foundations and corporate entities as well as cultivating partnerships with other local non-profit organizations to provide resources and support for specific unmet needs.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': >- A full-time coordinator will be hired to manage all aspects of our proposed LA’s Promise Technology Academy.
-In addition, funding will be used towards the purchase of Google Chromebooks for coding and app development, Copernicus Tech Tubs for storage and transport, development of the program curriculum, background checks for guest speakers/volunteers, and buses rentals for field trips.

-   LA’s Promise Technology Academy Coordinator (1 FTE) - $65,450 (Taxes & Benefits)

-   LA’s Promise Technology Academy Curriculum - $14,204

-   Google Chromebooks – $13,200 ($440 x 30 Laptops)

-   Bus Rentals - $6,750 ($450 Per Bus x 3 School Sites x 5 Field Trips)

-   Copernicus Tech Tub – $395.94 ($65.99 x 6 Storage Units)
 How do you plan to scale the success of your proposal?: >- The LA’s Promise Technology Academy has the potential to expand in the following areas: